sdjavadi/GettingAndCleaningData/cookbook.md

 End of Cases 1-2,4
 ===========================================

-* actName : Name of the activity corresponding to activity ID.
-(UCI HAR Dataset/activity_labels.txt). i replaced each ID with its activity Name.
+* actName : Name of the activity corresponding to activity ID. ( file : "UCI HAR Dataset/activity_labels.txt"). i replaced each ID with its activity Name.

 ===========================================
 End of Case 3